planbcoin/planbcoin/README.md

 Planbcoin is an experimental digital currency that enables instant payments to anyone, anywhere in the world.
 Planbcoin uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
-Planbcoin Core is the name of open source software which enables the use of this currency.
+PlanBcoin is the name of open source software which enables the use of this currency.

-For more information, as well as an immediately useable, binary version of the Planbcoin Core software, see https://planbcoin.org/en/download, or read the [original whitepaper](https://planbcoincore.org/planbcoin.pdf).
+For more information, as well as an immediately useable, binary version of the PlanBcoin software, see https://planbcoin.org/en/download, or read the [original whitepaper](https://planbcoincore.org/planbcoin.pdf).

 License
 -------

-Planbcoin Core is released under the terms of the MIT license.
+PlanBcoin is released under the terms of the MIT license.
 See [COPYING](COPYING) for more information or see https://opensource.org/licenses/MIT.

 Development Process